status-im/swarms/ideas/145-identity.md

 1. Verified claims over Identity could be required by services.
 2. Personal data is held by Identity owner
 3. Payment system is done by payment authorizations made by Identity owner.
-4. Recovering lost/compromised Identity is done by recovery smart contracts, such a Secret MultiSig with trusted friends addreses; or other recovery method.
+4. Recovering lost/compromised Identity is done by recovery smart contracts, such as 152-friends-recover .
 5. Access to Identity is available as long as owner decides.

 In self-sovering identity its owner have full resposability over its safety, but also have full control of their Identity.